 - Release the C key.
 Click to add a point on the road.

-- In the Attributes pane, for NAME, type Pembroke Road and press Enter.
+- In the Attributes pane, for Entrance Name, type Pembroke Road.
+Press Enter and then click Apply.

-- In the Attributes pane, for NAME, type Manaia Road and press Enter.
+- In the Attributes pane, for Entrance Name, type Manaia Road.
+Press Enter and then click Apply.

 - On the ribbon, click the Edit tab.
 In the Manage Edits group, click Save .